thospel/perl-DHCP-Test/README.md

     Do not release the IP address at the end of the exchange (don't send the DHCPRELEASE).

+- --inform

+    Don't do a DISCOVER/OFFER/REQUEST/ACK/RELEASE sequence, but just do INFORM/ACK instead.

+    This option is actually not that useful in general because the answer tends to go directly to the IP address the DHCP server selects which quite often isn't the IP address the program is running on, so the program will not see it and time out.
+The [--gateway](#gateway) option may work but the DHCP server will typically ignore the MAC addres you want to match.

+    So it is mostly just usable to query information about the local host.
+For example like this:

+    ```
+    dhcp_test --inform -v
+    ```

 - -H, --hostname _STRING_